antmicro/topwrap/docs/source/description_files.md

 * `port_name` - name of the port.
 * `upper_limit` and `lower_limit` define the bit range, where `[upper_limit, lower_limit]` determines the number of bits for the port (e.g. `[63, 0]` for **64 bits**).

-In the example it looks like below:
+As an example:
 ```yaml
 signals:
     in:
         - [gpio_io_i, 31, 0] # 32 bits
 ```

-If you omit the bit range and write only:
+If the bit range is omitted:
 ```yaml
 signals:
     in:
       - port_name
 ```
-then `port_name` defaults to a width of **1 bit**.
+then the default width of `port_name` is **1 bit**.

-You can also specify the widths of signals within interfaces.
+You can also specify the signal width within interfaces.
 ```yaml
 interfaces:
     s_axis: